-The squeegee lever controls the position of the rear squeegee.
+The squeegee lever is present on machines with the scrub attachment option.
+It controls the position of the rear squeegee.

-To raise the squeegee, lift the lever into the up position.
-To lower the squeegee, lower the lever into the down position.
+To raise the squeegee, lift the lever into the "up" position.
+To lower the squeegee, lower the lever into the "down" position.